agupta/2couette/README.md

 # 2couette

-A two-fluid couette flow with bells and whistles, written in Basilisk C
+A two-fluid Couette flow with bells and whistles, written in Basilisk C

 ---